mollie/mollie-api-php/README.md

 + PHP >= 5.6
 + Up-to-date OpenSSL (or other SSL/TLS toolkit)

+For leveraging [Mollie Connect](https://docs.mollie.com/oauth/overview) (advanced use cases only), we recommend also installing our [OAuth2 client](https://github.com/mollie/oauth2-mollie-php).

 ## Composer Installation ##

 By far the easiest way to install the Mollie API client is to require it with [Composer](http://getcomposer.org/doc/00-intro.md).